 Online casinos, which can also be visited by players in Asia, offer a tremendous range of slots, ranging from the popular 5-reel games or video slots, 3-reel classics, slots with hundreds of paylines to jackpot slots.
-Here are just some of the slot games that you can play online with real money in a large number of casinos.
+Here are just some of the slot games that you can play online with real money or crypto in a large number of casinos.
 Click on the game image for further information.

 Every online casino offers a welcome bonus to new players, which you can choose to take up before making your first deposit (some casinos credit the bonus automatically).
 Usually the amount of your first deposit is doubled.
 That bonus money is then credited to your bonus balance and cannot be cashed out until you have completed the wagering requirements of the offer (the bonus money is activated once your deposited money has been used up).